syntithenai/docker-cmfive/README.md

   - This is a very large download ~400MB!!
   - ![kitematic install cmfive](kitematic_installcmfive)
 - Alternative install and run the cmfive image
  - You can execute in the docker powershell docker run -e VIRTUAL_HOST=cmfive.docker -p 2222:22 -p 3306:3306 -P -v /var/www -d --name=cmfive 2pisoftware/cmfive
  - You can use docker compose file in the repository cd /repository docker-compose up -d
 - Another alternative is to build the image using the git repository.
  - ` docker build -t 2pisoftware/cmfive /respository `
  - then use docker run as described above

-##        Access to the container
-There are variety of approaches to interacting with a container.
-Container persistence.
+##Container persistence.
 Docker has images, containers and volumes.
 An image is a base filesystem for a container.